Grandparent child care can be harmful to kids when unchecked

 Spending time with grandparents can also be healthy

-One positive finding balances the negative impact on kids’ health.
+One positive finding balances the negative impact on kids’ health of grandparents providing childcare for grandchildren.
 Grandparents tend to be supportive of children’s physical activities.
 They often provide children with access to the space necessary for kids to engage in active pursuits.

 However, the authors of the review did point out that something’s missing in their review.
 None of the reviewed studies took into account the positive emotional benefits to children of grandparents spending time with them.